Ambassador cats

 Maurice- African wild cat

-Maurice is born at Wild Cats World, December 23rd 2015, one of two boys (Milow & Maurice) in the first litter of our (pure genes) African wild cats Louise & Max.
+Maurice was born at Wild Cats World, December 23rd 2015, one of two boys (Milow & Maurice) in the first litter of our (pure genes) African wild cats Louise & Max.
 He will stay at our project, since the African wild cats are very rare and endangered.
 As true ancestor of the domestic cats, also their biggest threat is the domestic cat, or feral cat.
 Due to the mating with domestic or feral cats, there’s more hybrid wild cats instead of a healthy bloodline as for African wild cats left in the wild these days.
 That’s why breeding with these cats is so essential.

 Stars- African wild cat

-Ruben- African wild cat
+Quilla- African wild cat

 Lyon & Zoë – Pallas cats